 In additional to the general user program, several Participating Research Teams (PRTs) include industrial outreach activities as part of their research program.
 For more information, contact the Industrial Program Coordinator, Jun Wang (firstname.lastname@example.org or 631-344-2661).

-For the NSLS proprietary research policy, see pages 5 and 6 of the User Access Policy LINK TO PDF.
+For the NSLS proprietary research policy, see pages 4 and 5 of the User Access Policy (.pdf).